open-zaak/open-zaak/docs/client-development/mandate.rst

     :alt: Digid and eHerkenning authorized parties with and without mandates.

-The image above describes some typical scenario's involving mandates:
+The image above describes some typical scenarios involving mandates:

 1. An individual (``natuurlijk_persoon``) is authorized with Digid and starts a case for themselves.
 2. An individual (``natuurlijk_persoon``) is authorized with DigiD and starts a case on behalf of another individual (DigiD Machtigen).
 3. An employee of a company/organisation (``niet_natuurlijk_persoon`` or ``vestiging``) has an *eHerkenningsmiddel* which allows them to start a case for their company/organisation.
+Legally, the company/organisation is liable, not the employee.
 4. An employee of a company/organisation (``niet_natuurlijk_persoon`` or ``vestiging``) has an *eHerkenningsmiddel* for their company/organisation.
 This company/organisation represents an individual, and the employee can start a case for the individual.
 Legally, the company/organisation is liable, not the employee.
 5. An employee of the company/organization (``niet_natuurlijk_persoon`` or ``vestiging``) has an *eHerkenningsmiddel* for their company/organisation.
 This company/organisation represents another company, and the employee can start a case for the other company (eHerkenning ketenmachtiging).
+Legally, the company/organisation is liable, not the employee.

 In Open Zaak, the API endpoint ``/zaken/api/v1/rollen`` has experimental support for these scenarios.
 You can find examples on how to use these below.